zidsa/zid-theme-npm/docs/PREVIEW.md

 If you encounter issues:

 1. Verify that you're using the correct email for an existing development store.
-2. Ensure you're authenticated by running `zid-theme login` first.
+2. Ensure you're authenticated by running `themes-cli login` first.
 3. Check that your theme follows the required structure and passes validation.

 For more information on theme development and testing, refer to the Zid Theme Development Documentation.